 Julie’s connection to nature developed during her childhood, hiking the dunes and playing in the waters and sands of Lake Michigan.
-Her wonder, care and concern for nature led her to pursue a Bachelor’s of Science in ecology from the University of Michigan and a career as an environmental educator.
+Her wonder, care, and concern for nature led her to pursue a Bachelor’s of Science in ecology from the University of Michigan and a career as an environmental educator.
 Then, after several years working in a preschool, her love of children and the desire to foster their wellbeing, led her to Western Washington University for a Masters of Education in school counseling and to work as an elementary school counselor and child and adolescent therapist.
 After moving to Madison in 2010, Julie worked in the non-profit sector, supporting school sustainability efforts and collaborating with teachers to integrate place-based, outdoor inquiry in their teaching.
-As a preschool educator, Julie aims to facilitate the wellbeing of children, families and the natural world through helping to connect people to themselves, others and nature.
-Julie enjoys hiking, cooking, baking, gardening and acting.
-She lives in Madison with her husband, son and dog.
+As a preschool educator, Julie aims to facilitate the wellbeing of children, families, and the natural world through helping to connect people to themselves, others, and nature.
+Julie enjoys hiking, cooking, baking, gardening, and acting.
+She lives in Madison with her husband, son, and dog.

 Nicky has been an environmental educator for 20 years and has a bachelor’s degree in Environmental Education from the University of Wisconsin Stevens Point.
 She has experience working with children as young as infants and as old as teenagers.
 Working for the Forest Service allowed her to teach children all across the country from different backgrounds.
 She spent two years at Nature’s Classroom learning how to write curriculum, teaching team building skills and doing historical simulations.
 At Neighborhood House of Milwaukee, Nicky worked with every age of kids, but really fell in love with teaching the toddlers.
-For the past 11 years, she has loved working as a Naturalist at the Aldo Leopold Nature Center.
+For the past 12 years, she has loved working as a Naturalist at the Aldo Leopold Nature Center.
 Nicky is most looking forward to dipping in our pond throughout the year and watching the phenological changes with the children.
 In her free time, she enjoys knitting, running, traveling to other countries and camping and has 3 children who love coming to ALNC.

 Brian grew up traveling around the state of Wisconsin with his family and exploring the many landscapes the state has to offer.
-He has a Bachelor’s degree in Zoology and Environmental Studies from the University of Wisconsin.
-Brian’s experience in environmental education started in college where he was a camp counselor for UW Camp Kesem and a nature club leader for middle school students in Madison.
-He has been an environmental educator at the Aldo Leopold Nature Center for 5 years and has enjoyed leading backpacking, canoeing and camping trips, as well as working camps and field trips with kids of all ages.
+He has a Bachelor’s degree in Zoology and Environmental Studies from UW-Madison and an M.S. in Conservation Biology from UW-Stout.
+Brian has been an environmental educator at ALNC for 8 years and has enjoyed leading backpacking, canoeing and camping trips, as well as working camps and field trips with kids of all ages.
 Brian believes every day spent outside leads to new discoveries and that connecting with nature is an integral part of education.
-In his free time Brian enjoys birding, photography, camping, playing sports, and cheering on the Badgers, Brewers, Bucks and Packers.
+In his free time Brian enjoys birding, photography, camping, and cheering on his favorite Wisconsin sports teams.